jacob-sha/Information-Existence-Hypothesis/README_EN.md

 <a id="corollary-1"></a>

-## Corollary I: The Inevitability of Brain Siliconization
+## Corollary I: The Inevitability of the Silicon-based Transformation of the Human Brain

 Elon Musk once issued a chilling civilizational warning:
 > "Hopefully, we are not just the biological boot loader for digital superintelligence.
 Unfortunately, that is increasingly probable."